Database Contributor Review

 Goldberger, A., Amaral, L., Glass, L., Hausdorff, J., Ivanov, P. C., Mark, R., ... & Stanley, H. E. (2000).
 PhysioBank, PhysioToolkit, and PhysioNet: Components of a new research resource for complex physiologic signals.
 Circulation [Online].
 101 (23), pp. e215–e220.

 Over the past decade, the use of advanced statistical methodology and artificial intelligence in data-driven research has become increasingly popular in many areas of medicine, particularly in critical care [1-2].
 Medical datasets can be utilized to develop, validate, and improve machine learning models and algorithms.
 Major application areas for machine learning in healthcare include risk stratification, prediction of mortality, early detection of sepsis and septic shock, cardiac event prediction and acute kidney injury prediction, among others .
-While numerous openly available datasets have been published to support research [4-7], the availability of high-resolution data remains limited.
+While numerous openly available datasets have been published to support research [4-7] and their myriad benefits , the availability of high-resolution data remains limited.
 To address this gap, we present SICdb, a new, highly granular, real-world dataset that makes more medical data publicly available.
-The data were collected at the University Hospital Salzburg in Austria, a tertiary care center with 60 intensive and intermediate care beds.
-The data from 43 of these beds have been processed into a high-resolution dataset, including vital signs, scores, laboratory results, and medication data, among others.
+The data were collected at the University Hospital Salzburg in Austria, a tertiary care center with 58 intensive and intermediate care beds.
+The data from 41 of these beds have been processed into a high-resolution dataset, including vital signs, scores, laboratory results, and medication data, among others.